HandyCyberSec/RSS-Linkedin/README.md

 ---

-Feel free to customize this README to provide more details about your specific use case, any additional features you've added, and any troubleshooting tips you might have.
-Make sure to include any dependencies, installation instructions, and other relevant information.
+Feel free to customize this README based on your specific use case, any additional features you've added, and any troubleshooting tips you might have.
+Include any dependencies, installation instructions, and other relevant information you think would be helpful for users of the script.